cher-nov/Gena/README.md

 3. Non-specialized functions always return a defined result.
 4. If an error occurrs, the vector remains valid and unchanged.
 5. A vector storage never gets reduced, unless `gvec_shrink()` is called.
-6. A *reference* is just a pointer.
-7. So-called *"vector of void"* type, `gvec_h`, is just a vector of untyped memory chunks.
+6. So-called *"vector of void"* type, `gvec_h`, is just a vector of untyped memory chunks.

 ## Usage